This is the multi-page printable view of this section. Click here to print.

 Ensure that:

-• the corresponding Domain or ClusterDomain resources are present
+• The corresponding Domain or ClusterDomain resources exist in the cluster.

 How to configure Custom DNS mode for Domain or ClusterDomain